• Skip to primary navigation

 To make a roast turkey, here’s what you’ll need:

-• Butter – use unsalted butter to give the turkey great flavour, keep the meat moist, and help the skin brown and crisp up.
+• Butter – use unsalted butter to give the turkey great flavor, keep the meat moist, and help the skin brown and crisp up.

 • Aromatics – onion, garlic, and mixed fresh herbs like thyme, rosemary, sage, and parsley.